apache/zeppelin/docs/install/install.md

 ```

 ## What is the next?
-Congratulation to your successful Zeppelin installation!
+Congratulation on your successful Apache Zeppelin installation!
 Here are two next steps you might need.

- * For an in-depth overview of Zeppelin UI, head to [Explore Zeppelin UI](../quickstart/explorezeppelinui.html)
+ * For an in-depth overview of Apache Zeppelin UI, head to [Explore Apache Zeppelin UI](../quickstart/explorezeppelinui.html)
- * After getting familiar with Zeppelin UI, have fun with a short walk-through [Tutorial](../quickstart/tutorial.html) that uses Apache Spark backend
+ * After getting familiar with Apache Zeppelin UI, have fun with a short walk-through [Tutorial](../quickstart/tutorial.html) that uses Apache Spark backend
- * If you need more configuration setting for Zeppelin, jump to the next section: [Zeppelin Configuration](#zeppelin-configuration)
+ * If you need more configuration setting for Apache Zeppelin, jump to the next section: [Apache Zeppelin Configuration](#apache-zeppelin-configuration)

-## Zeppelin Configuration
+## Apache Zeppelin Configuration

-You can configure Zeppelin with both **environment variables** in `conf/zeppelin-env.sh` (`conf\zeppelin-env.cmd` for Windows) and **Java properties** in `conf/zeppelin-site.xml`.
+You can configure Apache Zeppelin with both **environment variables** in `conf/zeppelin-env.sh` (`conf\zeppelin-env.cmd` for Windows) and **Java properties** in `conf/zeppelin-site.xml`.
 If both are defined, then the **environment variables** will take priority.

 <table class="table-configuration">
   <tr>